Parallel Logical Measurements via Quantum Code Surgery: Discussion

 Throughout, we assumed that branching and gauging measurement are separate steps, performed independently, to aid with the proofs of fault-distance in Appendix~\ref{app:ft_proofs}.
 We expect that they can be performed simultaneously while maintaining the fault-distance, but have not proved this.

-In practice, for small codes it has been found that decongestion is often not necessary, so the $\log^3d$ factor vanishes from the overhead~\cite{IGND, WY}, and in general the upper bounds on overhead tend to be very loose in quantum LDPC surgery~\cite{Cow24}.
-It would also be useful to avoid brute-force branching, to remove the $\log t$ factor, possibly be combining the gauging logical measurements framework with devised sticking~\cite{ZL}, rather than brute-force branching.
-Unfortunately we could not find a method for doing so which allowed us to provably use expander (hyper)graphs, and so retain a space overhead sub-quadratic in $d$.
-If parallel CSS code surgery is to be performed with branches, it is imperative to minimise the weights of logical representatives while maintaining suitable overlap properties.
-Another desirable improvement is to reduce the $\CO(d)$ time overhead~\cite{HDTV} while retaining the parallelism of our scheme, we leave this to future work.
+In practice, for small codes it has been found that decongestion is often not necessary, so the $\log^3\omega$ factor vanishes from the overhead~\cite{IGND, WY}, and in general the upper bounds on overhead to preserve the distance tend to be very loose in quantum LDPC surgery~\cite{Cow24}.
+Moreover, recent work implies that the $\log^3\omega$ factor can be reduced to $\log \omega$~\cite{hsieh2025simplified}, although the precise details are yet to be worked out.
+The discussion in Ref.~\cite[Sec.~7.1.2]{hsieh2025simplified} also gives evidence that our scheme may have optimal space overhead for a generic parallel logical measurement scheme, up to polylog factors, as our scheme can be seen as weight reduction: first of the checks required to measure the logical operators (gauging logical measurement), then of the qubits that those checks overlap on (brute-force branching).

+It would be useful to avoid brute-force branching, to remove the $\log t$ factor and the formidable constants associated with branches, possibly by combining the gauging logical measurements framework with devised sticking~\cite{ZL}, rather than brute-force branching.
+Unfortunately we could not find a construction for doing so which allowed us to provably use expander (hyper)graphs with gauged cycles, and so retain a space overhead sub-quadratic in $d$.
+Ref.~\cite{zheng2025highrate} takes a similar approach, albeit without provable bounds on overhead.
+We remark that the use of the logical basis in standard form, along with toggling of connections using single-qubit Cliffords as in Lem.~\ref{lem:mixed_branching}, allow for a different measurement scheme for logically disjoint Pauli products by devised sticking in $\CO(\min(n d, t\omega d))$ space, an improvement on the $\CO(t^2\omega d)$ of Ref.~\cite{ZL}.
+This would require moving to a subsystem code, however.
+We leave the details for future work.

+If parallel LDPC code surgery is to be performed with branches, it is imperative to minimise the weights of logical representatives while maintaining suitable overlap properties.
+Another desirable improvement is to reduce the $\CO(d)$ time overhead~\cite{HDTV} of a logical round while retaining the parallelism of our scheme, without increasing space overhead substantially.
+Recent work on fast surgery accomplishes the reduction to $\CO(1)$ syndrome measurement rounds, but either at the expense of space~\cite{baspin2025fast} or addressability on logical qubits~\cite{cowtan2025fast}.
+Interestingly, the addressable scheme of Ref.~\cite{baspin2025fast} has the same asymptotic spacetime overhead as the parallel measurement scheme in this work, suggesting that there may be fundamental bounds on the asymptotic spacetime volume of distance-preserving addressable logical measurements on general quantum LDPC codes.